robot-learning-freiburg/Active-Particle-Filter-Networks/README.md

    }
 ```

-The PF-net modules in this repository is based on https://github.com/AdaCompNUS/pfnet and implemented in tensorflow.
+The PF-net module in this repository is based on https://github.com/AdaCompNUS/pfnet and implemented in tensorflow.
 The RL agents are implemented in pytorch based on stable-baselines3.

 ## Installation